You may have seen the term TF*IDF being tossed around in the last year or so, but no one could blame you if you haven’t started paying attention yet.

-I talked to the developer Michael Kaiser about this (lovely guy by the way), and he said his tool denotes the y-axis as a “weight”, calculated internally.
+I talked to the developer Michael Kaiser about this (a lovely guy by the way), and he said his tool denotes the y-axis as a “weight”, calculated internally.
 And a lot of the time, adding a word once to an article is enough to satisfy the weight requirement.

-This is fine, but I’m more looking for actual guidance of how many times each word should appear in the article.
+This is fine, but I’m more looking for actual guidance on how many times each word should appear in the article.

 Cost (Winner: Website Auditor)